 Photo by Georgia Love for Herb

-But it is a good thing to know that the heat temperature you apply in your dab will directly impact your smoking experience in terms of flavors, smells, and even effects as heat have a great influence on how cannabinoids and terpenes are vaporized and degraded before reaching your lips.
+But it is a good thing to know that the heat temperature you apply in your dab will directly impact your smoking experience in terms of flavors, smells, and even effects, as heat have a significant influence on how cannabinoids and terpenes are vaporized and degraded before reaching your lips.

-So, if you want to master the art of dabbing, just check out the following tips and facts about dab temperature and how it can vary your smoking experience at each toke.
+So, if you want to master the art of dabbing, check out the following tips and facts about dab temperature and how it can affect your experience.

 So, it is convenient to pay attention to maintaining an optimal temperature and hot enough that your concentrate can activate its content of cannabinoids and terpenes and melt and vaporize without burning these precious compounds.